Leaderboard

 1 point

-It would not surprise me that Dunc will go for the same starting X1 as Hampden.
+34. It would not surprise me that Dunc will go for the same starting X1 as Hampden.
 That has positives, maybes and negatives.
 Playing the same 5 at the back will provide the stability required and hopefully another shut out.
 I can see this allowing Harper to be more of a wing back but Kerr is not really that type of player.
 Anderson and Longstaff ran and ran and tackled and tackled.
 But they are stuck in the middle of the park and with only Samuel as the forward option.
 Starting Doran and Billy is risky.
 Both can produce something different, especially from free kick positions, but they need to support Samuel more.
 That's why I would play Doran alternating wide right and left.
 Billy did have a couple of chances at Hampden but I would play him closer to Samuel.
 As for the Tinkerville Taz then same again please.
 He will not give the Raif defence any breathing space and he is a cert to win free kicks.
 And with Billy ploughing likewise for an hour both may get more clear cut opportunities.
 What we can't allow to happen is giving away an early goal.
 Raif at home is a far more difficult task than the Spiders away.
-But I reckon Dunc and his dogs of War will be howling at the end of 90 minutes AND I would take a point if offered now1 point
+But I reckon Dunc and his dogs of War will be howling at the end of 90 minutes AND I would take a point if offered now

-The motivation is very high for us.
+35. The motivation is very high for us.
 Primarily, of course, to stay out of the relegation play-offs, but also to get as high up the league as possible.
 It is still quite possible to end up 5th which would give us £50K more in prize money than finishing 8th.
 We need all the pennies we can get.
 It is worth noting that the prize money of £250K is less than a quarter of the prize money Livingston look set to "win" by coming bottom of the Premiership.
 Raith are guaranteed at least 2nd spot but seem to have blown their chances of the title.
 But they have to believe they have a chance until Dundee Utd prove they don't.
 I would therefore suspect that Raith will not be resting players with the play-offs in mind and will, instead, be focussed on getting the win they need to stay with a chance of the title.
-Psychologically though, the fact that they have dropped so many points recently must affect them and as a result, I actually have a good feeling about this one.1 point
+Psychologically though, the fact that they have dropped so many points recently must affect them and as a result, I actually have a good feeling about this one.

-Week 32 Gringo: 289.00 CDN Girl: 261.40 Caleyjag: 219.30 Jodie Carnie: 216.50 Robert: 208.00 The Caley One: 198.00 Scotty: 192.00 MrCaleyjag: 169.30 NOHO: 150.20 Mrs Gringo: 145.50 The Mantis: 141.50 Caley Canary: 106.50 Caley Braveheart: 102.30 SOS: 80.50 Old Caley Girl: Bankrupt Crown Jaggie: Bankrupt IHE: Bankrupt Wyness101: Bankrupt Joonya: Bankrupt 5/19 correct 5/14 correct1 point
+37. Week 32 Gringo: 289.00 CDN Girl: 261.40 Caleyjag: 219.30 Jodie Carnie: 216.50 Robert: 208.00 The Caley One: 198.00 Scotty: 192.00 MrCaleyjag: 169.30 NOHO: 150.20 Mrs Gringo: 145.50 The Mantis: 141.50 Caley Canary: 106.50 Caley Braveheart: 102.30 SOS: 80.50 Old Caley Girl: Bankrupt Crown Jaggie: Bankrupt IHE: Bankrupt Wyness101: Bankrupt Joonya: Bankrupt 5/19 correct 5/14 correct

-Poke at that narrative a bit and I'm not sure it stands up at all.
+38. Poke at that narrative a bit and I'm not sure it stands up at all.
 Do you mean Carragher and Savage?
 That's really stretching the definition of duff.
 Or McAllister, who scored our last direct free kick goal, against Morton a few weeks ago, and if I remember right set up the other one in that game?
-I'm as happy as anyone to see Aaron Doran in again and Danny Devine at Hampden but I think the brief answer to your question is, no.1 point
+I'm as happy as anyone to see Aaron Doran in again and Danny Devine at Hampden but I think the brief answer to your question is, no.

 0 points